-If you’re in the YouTube Partner Program, you have the option to turn on ads for videos -- if your video meets our advertiser-friendly content guidelines.
-If you’re not sure, check out our ad-friendly examples article.
-When you turn ads on, you’ll see a monetization icon next to each video.
+If you’re in the YouTube Partner Program, you can turn on ads for videos -- if your video meets our advertiser-friendly content guidelines.
+If you’re not sure, check out the self-certification guidance in our advertiser-friendly content guidelines page.
+When you turn on ads, you’ll see a monetization icon next to each video.

-The icons let you know whether or not the video is monetizing.
-Whether you’ll receive revenue depends on several factors, including copyright claims, revenue sharing, and advertiser-friendliness.
+The icons let you know if the video is monetizing.
+Whether you’ll get revenue depends on several factors, including copyright claims, revenue sharing, and advertiser-friendliness.
 Use this guide to help you understand what each icon means.

-You turned monetization on, and because the video meets our advertiser-friendly content guidelines, it’s eligible for most ads.
+You turned on monetization, and because the video meets our advertiser-friendly content guidelines, it’s eligible for most ads.
 Keep in mind that you may not get all the ad revenue for this video.
-In some cases, your revenue may be temporarily held because of a copyright dispute.
+Sometimes, your revenue may be temporarily held because of a copyright dispute.

 What the green icon means for you.